HSBC Thinks EasyJet's Stock is Going to Recover

-In a report released yesterday, Andrew Lobbenberg from HSBC maintained a Buy rating on EasyJet (EJTTF), with a price target of £8.50.
-The company’s shares closed last Wednesday at $7.55, close to its 52-week low of $5.31.
+HSBC analyst Andrew Lobbenberg maintained a Buy rating on EasyJet (EJTTF) on April 17 and set a price target of £9.00.
+The company’s shares closed last Thursday at $7.46, close to its 52-week low of $5.31.

-EasyJet has an analyst consensus of Moderate Buy, with a price target consensus of $14.90, which is a 97.4% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for EasyJet with a $14.75 average price target, an 110.7% upside from current levels.
 In a report issued on April 2, Credit Suisse also maintained a Buy rating on the stock with a £9.45 price target.

 See today’s analyst top recommended stocks >>